 To ensure that we seek the views of, and properly serve, the communities we are studying, this research project is participatory.
 Members of our Research Advisory Board are co-researchers, providing feedback and suggestions at each step of the research projects.

-We are currently recruiting participants for the first phase of the research project.
+We are currently recruiting participants for the second phase of the research project.
 Learn more.

 We also regularly give presentations about our research output.
 You can register to join future events.